Beautiful kittens with cashmere-soft fur, Turkish Van cats are well-known for their playful personalities and quirky behavior.

 COLOR

-Turkish Van cats must be white with symmetrical, or almost symmetrical, colour patches on their heads and tails.
+Turkish Van cats must be white with symmetrical, or almost symmetrical, color patches on their heads and tails.

 EYES

 Eyes should be medium-large, round, and set at an angle.
-You can accept blue, amber, and other eye colours.
+You can accept blue, amber, and other eye colors.

 LEGS & PAWS

-Legs should be medium-long with strong muscles.
+Legs should be medium-long with strong muscle.
 The feet should be medium-sized and proportioned to the rest.

 TAIL